 Female treated with Restylane, Vbeam and eMatrix

 The second classification of fractional laser technology is “non-ablative”.
-These lasers work by heating up the underlying layers of the skin, without damaging the surface of the skin.
+These lasers work by heating the underlying layers of the skin, without damaging the surface of the skin.
 The VBeam laser, Fraxel Dual, and Intense Pulsed Light (IPL) are all classified as non-ablative laser technologies and are used to treat a myriad of skin issues.

-Intense Pulsed Light (IPL) – IPL treatment is not actually a laser, but is a technology that utilizes lights of various wavelengths to treat similar concerns that are addressed by lasers.
+IPL treatment is not a laser, but is a technology that utilizes lights of various wavelengths to treat similar concerns that are addressed by lasers.
 IPL penetrates the dermis of the skin without causing any harm to the top layer of the epidermis.
 These beams of light work, depending on the setting used, to improve rosacea, even out skin pigmentation, and perform hair removal and skin tightening.

 Before and after Vbeam: 2 months

 How does laser skin resurfacing work?